 A Phase I Study of Neihulizumab (AbGn-168H) in Patients With Steroid-refractory Acute Graft-versus-host Disease (Sr-aGvHD)

-To establish the pharmacokinetic, pharmacodynamic, safety and efficacy profiles of Neihulizumab in patients with steroid-refractory acute graft-versus-host disease(sr-aGvHD)
+A Phase I study to establish the pharmacokinetics, pharmacodynamics, safety and efficacy profiles of Neihulizumab in patients with steroid-refractory acute graft-versus-host disease(sr-aGvHD)

 Accepting Healthy Volunteers?

-1. Patients must have clinical aGvHD and pathologic findings consistent with the diagnosis by biopsy of at least 1 involved site and treated initially with steroids at prednisone-equivalent doses ≥1 mg/kg/day, and
+1. Patients must have clinical aGvHD and pathologic findings consistent with the diagnosis by biopsy of at least 1 involved site, and

-2. Patients must have erythematous manifestations of cutaneous aGvHD.
+2. For single dose phase: Patients must have erythematous manifestations of cutaneous aGvHD.
 Characteristics of the rash must indicate active inflammation (red coloration) as distinct from resolving inflammation (brown coloration).

-3. Providers and patients must be willing to defer new systemic or cutaneous topical treatment of aGvHD for at least 36 hours after administration of Neihulizumab.
+3. For single dose phase: Providers and patients must be willing to defer new systemic or cutaneous topical treatment of aGvHD for at least 36 hr after administration of Neihulizumab.